OT-BUILDPIPER-MARKETPLACE/BP-ANTMAN/README.md

 # BP-ICEMAN

-As **ICEMAN** has capability to freeze objects, similarly I'll help to freeze/unfreeze AWS resources by stopping/starting it based on user-defined tags and user-defined actions.
+As **ICEMAN** has capability to freeze objects, similarly I'll help to freeze/unfreeze AWS resources by resizing it based on user-defined tags and user-defined actions.

 ## SERVICES SUPPORTED
-- EC2
+- REDIS
 - RDS

 ## CONFIGURATIONS
 Configuration for this utility will be managed in YAML format.
 Below are the configurations details :

-- ***aws_profile (Optional) :*** It is a aws profile that you can use to a perform start/stop resources actions in AWS.
+- ***aws_profile (Optional) :*** It is a aws profile that you can use to a perform resize resources actions in AWS.
 If not specified, then utility will use default credentials.

-- ***aws_region (Optional) :*** The AWS Region where this utility is executed.
+- ***region (Optional) :*** The AWS Region where this utility is executed.

-- ***ec2_tags (Optional) :*** Tags given to ec2 instances.This utility will start/stop all the ec2 instances matches to this given tags.
+- ***services:redis:tags (Optional) :*** Tags given to ec2 instances.This utility will start/stop all the ec2 instances matches to this given tags.

-- ***rds_tags (Optional) :*** Tags given to rds .It will start or stop all the rds matches to this given tags.
+- ***services:rds:tags (Optional) :*** Tags given to rds .It will resize all the rds matches to this given tags.

 ## SAMPLE CONF FILE

 ```
 aws_profile: default
+region:

-region: us-east-1
+      - us-east-1

-ec2_tags:
-  start_stop_schedule : "true"

-rds_tags:
-  start_stop_schedule : "true"
+services:
+  rds:
+    resize_params:
+        allocatedStorage: 70
+        dbInstanceClass: "db.t2.micro"
+    tags:
+       "Key": "owner"
+       "Value": "opstree"

+  redis:
+    resize_params:
+        cacheNodeType: "cache.t2.medium"
+    tags:
+       "Key": "owner"
+       "Value": "opstree"

+tags:
+   "Key": "owner"
+   "Value": "opstree"
 ```

 ## USAGE